-The draft Rule will simply add an additional objective of incentivising DNSPs to undertake innovation in embedded generation connections as part of the overall scheme.
+The Rule as made will simply add an additional objective of incentivising DNSPs to undertake innovation in embedded generation connections as part of the overall scheme.
 Consequently, the AER will need to balance these objectives in deciding the overall level of allowance that it will approve for a particular DNSP and the types of projects it will accept for funding eligibility under the scheme.

-Furthermore, the Commission notes that under the existing DMIS framework the AER does not compel a DNSP to increase or spend their full DMIA on non-network alternative projects as it is provided on a "use-it-or-lose-it" basis.
+Furthermore, the Commission notes that, under the existing DMIS framework, the AER does not compel a DNSP to increase or spend their full DMIA on non-network alternative projects.
 In keeping with this flexible framework, the Commission does not consider it necessary that the Rules should compel DNSPs to undertake riskier and innovative trial projects in embedded generation connections if they do not see any potential long term value.

 The Commission considers that the existing DMIS framework is adequate in allowing the DNSPs to secure any additional funding approval from the AER.
 As is the case under the existing scheme arrangements, DNSPs can continue to have the discretion in proposing to the AER innovative projects that encompass demand management and non-network alternative issues more generally or promote innovation in connection of embedded generators.
-If there are competing projects, then ideally, the projects that are likely to deliver the greatest network benefits should be given funding preference.
-Both the DNSPs and the AER are best placed to assess the merits of, and the value to network customers, of potential demand management and innovation projects at the time of the revenue determinations.
+If there are competing projects then ideally the projects that are likely to deliver the greatest network benefits should be given funding preference.
+Both the DNSPs and the AER are best placed to assess the merits of, and the value to network customers, of potential demand management and innovation projects at the time of the electricity distribution price review decisions.
 Any other arrangement would not necessarily be in the long term interest of network customers who must ultimately pay for the trial projects approved by the AER under the scheme.